 - Environmental Chemistry (In conjunction with the Nicholas School of the Environment)

 Changes in Major Declaration

-If you change your chemistry major – such as, moving from an A.B. to a B.S. degree, or switching your concentration area, or adding a second major – you should do this in person at the Registrar's Office, 11121 West Main Street, Suite 1200, Bevan (Coca-Cola) Building, Durham, NC.
+If you change your chemistry major – such as, moving from an A.B. to a B.S. degree, or switching your concentration area, or adding a second major – you should do this by accessing the online link found here.